anamika84/PaylocityBackendChallenge/README.md

 HOW TO RUN PROJECT :

-  1. download the repo fro github
+  1. download the repo from github
   2. open in any IDE
   3. run the application by running Employee2Application.java . database tables will be create during runtime
   4. open brwser and write http://localhost:8080/h2-console which will open a login box.